Tytandoteth/Tytandoteth/README.md

 ## About Me

-I’m a founding engineer focused on building full-stack products from zero to production.
+I'm a founding engineer focused on building full-stack products from zero to production.

 My work spans frontend, backend, databases, auth, payments, real-time systems, and production AI integrations.
 I do my best work in early-stage environments where speed, ownership, and product judgment matter.